osic/ref-impl/documents/osic-docs/pxe-boot-servers.rst

      If the servers are already shut down, we recommend you change `power reset` with `power on` in the above command.

+After PXE booting, a call will be made to the cobbler API to ensure the server does not PXE boot again.

 #.
-After PXE booting, a call will be made to the cobbler API to ensure the server
-   does not PXE boot again.

-#.
-To quickly see which servers are still set to PXE boot, run the
+Run the following command to see which servers are still set to PXE boot:
-   following command:

    .. code::